kxue43/cli-toolkit/README.md

 `toolkit-show-md` takes a Markdown file, converts it to a GitHub style HTML and displays the HTML in user's default browser.
 It's used by [kxue43/showmd-vim-plugin](https://github.com/kxue43/showmd-vim-plugin).

+`toolkit-serve-static` provides a local server of static websites.
+It can be used together with [air-verse/air](https://github.com/air-verse/air) to add live-reload capability to the server.